pyquinnnarlo/pyquinnnarlo/README.md

 <h4>
   I'm a Computer Science Major, and I'm currently a student of The University of The People (UoP).
   <br />
-  Before majoring in Computer Science, I was a self taught Software developer with less than three years experience.
+  Before majoring in Computer Science, I was a self taught Software developer and a mentor in programming and software development.

   I'm majoring in Computer Science because I want to study Artificial Intelligence and Robotics Engineering.